 Panjakent-Samarkand Border Crossing Between Tajikistan & Uzbekistan

-Updated April 2020, The Panjakent-Samarkand Border Crossing Report Between Tajikistan & Uzbekistan was originally written in December 2019
+Updated March 2024, The Panjakent-Samarkand Border Crossing Report Between Tajikistan & Uzbekistan was originally written in December 2019

-Tajikistan and Uzbekistan have many beefs with each other, which I am not going to go into on this blog post.
-In 2018 with some thawing of bureaucratic ties between the two countries the long-closed Panjakent-Samarkand border re-opened.
 The biggest benefit of this border crossing re-opening is that you can once again easily combine a visit to Samarkand to Tajikistan’s Fann Mountains, without having to make a several-hours-long detour through the Oybek border post way up by Khujand.
-It’s also worth noting that Uzbekistan has largely relaxed its visa scheme, making passport holders of several nationalities able to visit the country either visa-free of with an e-visa.

 Plan the perfect trip: A two week Uzbekistan & Tajikistan itinerary